 Kikli is more of a sport than a dance and is generally popular within the young girls.
 Usually, the dance is performed in pairs.
 The girls sing as they swirl around with colourful 'orhnis' or 'daupttas' flowing from their heads and anklets producing tinkling melodies.
 There are varieties of traditional songs available that are used to accompany the 'Kikli' dance, where most of these consist merely of loosely rhyming lines without underlying theme.

 On the night before the wedding, the female relatives of the bridegroom prepare a 'Jaago'.
 Jaago is constructed following the style of ancient balconies on several surfaces of which lamps are hanged in the style of stars.
 These are filled with ghee or oil; cotton wicks are placed in them and lighted.
 By singing, dancing, frolicking & knocking at the doors of residents of the groom's village they take entry in the village, where the dancing group accept presents of food, grain and ghee for the lamps.
 They continue these rounds through the night, when the youth glow and the dark of the night resounds with mirth and laughter.

 Teeyan is the women's dance festival celebrated in Punjab.
-Teeyan is also performed to welcome the rains and usually takes place in the banks of any water body under big shady trees, where the swings are thrown over the branches and the dancing starts.
+Teeyan is performed to welcome the rains and usually takes place in the banks of any water body under big shady trees, where the swings are thrown over the branches and the dancing starts.

 |More ArticlesFolk Dances of Punjab (10)|